-For family members, life with an addicted family member can be all consuming.
+For family members, life with a family member with an active SUD or other addiction can be all consuming.
 There are the lies, the missing possessions, the unpredictable behaviors, the visits to bars, the searches through neighborhoods, the strange phone calls and hang ups.
 The requests for money, the ‘need’ to bail the addict out of jail, save her reputation, save his job, keep her in school, ‘get’ her to graduate.

-So many things to do to keep the addict in line, to keep the family in-tact, to protect the younger children from the reality of the situation…
+So many things to do to keep the struggling loved one in line, to keep the family in-tact, to protect the younger children from the reality of the situation…

 And when it all falls on you, the family member, you may feel like you have no time or energy for anything else.
 Your best thinking, your most energetic doing, your deepest savings, all of these are going to support a person who is falling off a cliff so steep that no amount of rope could reach them – Yet, you keep letting more rope out, trying as hard as you can to hold steady and keep them from letting go.